Comraich/SSH-TunnelBuilder/README.md

 As this is Open Source software, you are free to download, modify, build and redistribute your own versions of this software, pursuant to the terms of the MIT License.

-In order to build this software, you will need access to a Mac computer (with either an Intel or Apple Silicon chip) and a supported version of Xcode.
+In order to build this software, you will need access to a Apple Macintosh computer (with either an Intel or Apple Silicon chip) running MacOS 10.15 (Catalina) or later, and a supported version of Xcode.

 If you do not wish to create your own build of this software, a prebuilt version of it can be purchased from the Mac App Store on supported versions of Mac OS.
 If you for some reason do not wish to purchase the software from the App Store (Bulk/site licenses, custom versions etc), please contact us at sales@comraich.no